Applying to the MS in Health Informatics Program

 Application Process

 In addition to the application itself, the applicant must complete supplemental materials specific to this program.
-These forms are available in PDF format within the application and are also sent through email once an application is submitted.
+These forms are sent through email once an application is submitted.
 Applicants are required to submit official transcripts from each post-secondary school attended, and all materials must be received by the application deadline.

 Scholarship Eligibility